khannashiv/Jenkins-Practice/Project-3/text-analyzer-app/README.md

 ---

-## 📄 Documentation contains entire CICD deployment where application is deployed on top of Kubernetes cluster i.e. in the form of pod .
+## 📄 Documentation contains entire CICD deployment where target platform for deploying an applicaiton is Kubernetes.

 For detailed implementation information, refer to the [Implementation Guide](./implementation.md).